-When restaurants add vegan labels to their menus, everyone wins.
+When restaurants add vegan menu items & labels, everyone wins.
 In this post I detail why it’s in a restaurant’s best interests to denote on their menus what is already vegan or what can be prepared that way.

 David and I regularly get together with our friends, Ashley and Adam.
 Ashley is mostly vegetarian.
 Adam is not.

 They were talking recently about a new restaurant in town, where they were checking out the menu.
 The menu was foodie-central with a who’s who of animal parts.

 After perusing the menu in the restaurant’s window and noting there wasn’t a single plant-based item on offer, they made room for the person behind them who was also scoping out the place.

 Ashley said to Adam, “Well, I guess we’ll go to the restaurant down the road where they have vegetarian options.”

 The other guest chimed in, “Yep, that’s where I’m going too.
 I’m also vegetarian.”